The Lorentz-Violating effects in charged particle systems

 Hence, it is possible to determine the effective Hamiltonian for the theory, which allows us to investigate modifications in physical observables that can be experimentally accessed with great precision \cite{altschul2005lorentz,Hohensee2013,diaz2012lorentz}.
-Following this way, it is possible to explore a modification of the Dirac equation with an additional effective term of the type $\bar{\psi} u_\mu \bar{F}^{\mu\nu} \gamma_\nu \psi$, where $\tilde{F}^{\mu\nu}$ is dual electromagnetic field-strength tensor and $u^\mu$ is a constant four-vector.
-This background is responsible for the violation of Lorentz symmetry controlled by a dimensional constant $g$, \cite{Belich:2004ng, Ribeiro:2007fe, Bakke:2011hg, casana2013new}.
+Following this way, it is possible to explore a modification of the Dirac equation with an additional effective term of the type $\bar{\psi} {(k_{AF})_\mu} \bar{F}^{\mu\nu} \gamma_\nu \psi$, where $\tilde{F}^{\mu\nu}$ is dual electromagnetic field-strength tensor and $ {(k_{AF})_\mu}$ is a constant four-vector.
+This background is responsible for the violation of Lorentz symmetry controlled by a dimensional constant ${\bar{g}}$, \cite{Belich:2004ng, Ribeiro:2007fe, Bakke:2011hg, casana2013new}.
 Based on this effective theory, we describe a complete analysis of the dynamics of a Dirac particle interacting with an external electromagnetic field.
 From the relativistic Hamiltonian, we used the Heisenberg formalism for the position and momentum operators, and determined explicit expressions for the velocity and force operators.
-The particle velocity operator remained unchanged in relation to the effective term, however, the force operator showed us an effective term controlled by the constant $g$ and the vector ${\bf u}$.
+The particle velocity operator remained unchanged in relation to the effective term, however, the force operator showed us an effective term controlled by the constant ${\bar{g}}$ and the vector ${{\bf k}}$.
 Armed with these results, it was possible to establish an analogy with classical physics between the obtained quantum effective force and the classical Lorentz-type d force.
 This analogy is justified by means of Ehrenfest's theorem, which relates the average evolution of quantum observables to the laws of classical motion, in agreement with the correspondence principle \cite{cohen1986quantum,merzbacher1998quantum,liboff2003introductory}.